 Pansy Parkinson cursed for the umpteenth time.
-Why was it that she got to see all her fellow Slytherins go about in their happy lives and she was left behind to plan these horrible weddings for them?
+Why was it that she got to see all her fellow Slytherins go about in their happy lives, and she was left behind to plan these horrible weddings for them?
 She really wished for a new vocation…

-But the money was sooo good…
+But the money was so good…

 The bell rang on her boutique's front door.
 "Hello?"

 "Uh, yes…" The girl—meh, woman—fumbled with her coat pockets, looking for some note.
 Pansy took the moment to size her up.
 The blonde was fairly tall, taller than Pansy (though that wasn't saying much; Pansy had always been a bit on the short side).
 Her blonde hair was flowing and held slight waves that were only apparent when she turned her head this way and that.
-Her hazel eyes were like the pale brown of a new wand or broomstick, and her skin was fair like that of…
+Her hazel eyes were like the pale brown of a new wand or broomstick, and her skin was fair in a luminescent way, like that of…

 "A Veela," Pansy groused under her breath.